machinerohan/astronomical-db/SPEC.md

-A simple LAMP stack StackOverflow-like forum for a crowdsourced astronomical catalogue.
+A simple StackOverflow-like forum based on simple forum software suitable for a crowdsourced astronomical catalogue.
 Forum database links to catalogue database.

 1. Admins have to approve new registrations.